 Here's another round of weird and wonderful trivia about Australia.

-Yesterday I explained that an avid readers of this blog who knows how much I enjoy trivia sent me a list of 88 crazy facts about Australia.
+Yesterday, as a tribute to Australia Day I explained that an avid readers of this blog who knows how much I enjoy trivia sent me a list of 88 crazy facts about Australia.

 I shared the first 44 of them with you yesterday.